Kiljan/Sec/README.md

         tcp.analysis.rto >= 0.050
         ```

 1. Examination of Application Layer Sessions.
-Once you have several packets showing HTTP, select one and then <br>=> select Analyze => Follow => HTTP Stream from the drop-down menu <br>This will show you an assembled HTTP session.
+Once you have several packets showing HTTP, select one and then ```=> select Analyze => Follow => HTTP Stream from the drop-down menu``` This will show you an assembled HTTP session.
 In this new window, you see the HTTP request from the browser and HTTP response from the web server.
 1. I can find Display Filter Reference on page: <https://www.wireshark.org/docs/dfref/h/http.html>
 1. View Telnet sessions I can simply use a filter _telnet_
 1. View SMTP or POP3 traffic I can simplyuse filter _smtp_
  or _pop3_
-1. Extract files from PCAP using Export (HTTP or SMB) <br>=> File => Export Objects => HTTP <br>The new Window will show any files that were found.
-In this new Window I can save the individual files or save them all to a folder.<br>A similar method can be used to extract files from SMB sessions.
-This is the Microsoft Server Message Block protocol that allows Windows File Sharing.<br>=> File => Export Objects => SMB
+1. Extract files from PCAP using Export (HTTP or SMB) ```=> File => Export Objects => HTTP``` The new Window will show any files that were found.
+In this new Window I can save the individual files or save them all to a folder.
+A similar method can be used to extract files from SMB sessions.
+This is the Microsoft Server Message Block protocol that allows Windows File Sharing ```=> File => Export Objects => SMB```

 ## NOTES